 It’s very hard to compare two different fighting styles when talking about MMA.
 The truth is, to be a well-rounded mixed martial artist, a fighter should be proficient in both Muay Thai and Jiu Jitsu.
 I actually talk about this subject in-depth in our best fighting style for MMA article.
 Even Conor McGregor (who is known for his phenomenal Boxing), has a brown belt in Brazilian Jiu Jitsu.
 Vice versa, Brazilian Jiu Jitsu fighters such as Brian Ortega, also have great boxing and Muay Thai technique.
 This just goes to show that the best MMA fighters are well rounded in Muay Thai, Jiu Jitsu, and Boxing.

 Muay Thai is great for MMA because it teaches you all types of fundamental striking.
 The most important (in my opinion) thing that Muay Thai teaches you is how to use your range to your advantage.
 Being able to strike from a far distance is a huge advantage for MMA fighters to use.
-Fighters such as Anderson Silva and Max Holloway are masters at using their reach and length to their advantage in the octagon.
+Fighters such as Anderson Silva, Max Holloway, and Valentina Shevchenko are masters at using their reach and length to their advantage in the octagon.

 Brazilian Jiu Jitsu is great for MMA because it gives you the ability to end the fight in all sorts of positions.
 BJJ gives fighters the ability to end a fight off their back (triangle choke), and many different types of lethal submissions from all types of positions.
 Brian Ortega is an MMA fighter with great Brazilian Jiu Jitsu, he’s known for his amazing guillotine choke, which he normally executes from a standing position!